muratcangencturk/prompter/README.md

 python3 -m http.server
 ```

 and then visit `http://localhost:8000`.
-This allows the service worker to cache `index.html`, `tailwind.js`, `lucide.min.js`, all JSON files under `prompts/` and the logo in `icons/logo.svg` for faster loading.
+This ensures the JSON prompt files load correctly.
 The generator still requires an internet connection.

 You can open `index.html` directly from your file system, but prompts will not load unless `prompts.js` is available because the JSON prompt files cannot be fetched when using the `file://` protocol.

 ### Versioning

-The service worker reads the `version` field from `manifest.json` and names its cache accordingly (for example `prompter-v3`).
-When the version changes, any old caches are removed automatically during activation so users receive the latest files.
+The `manifest.json` file includes a `version` field that increments on each build so deployments always serve the newest assets.

 ## Customization